VioletFigueroa/Premium-House-Lights/README.md

 ---

 ## Quick Start Guide
-- Main deliverables are PDF files listed below.
+- Main deliverables are PDF files listed above.
 - Appendices, logs, and evidence supporting the report are in the `digital forensic artifacts` folder.
-- Visuals are in the `images` folder and embedded below where relevant.
+- Visuals are in the `images` folder and embedded where relevant.

 ---